microsoft/ScottishSummit24-Pipelines/lab1/README.md

 In this task, you will learn how to install the pipelines for Power Platform solution in your `Prod` environment.
 This solution is needed to configure pipelines.

+> [!NOTE]
-> **NOTE:**
+>
 > Normally, it's a best practice to install the pipelines solution on a separate "Pipelines Host" environment.
-In this lab, you will install it in the `Prod` environment because a you can have three **free** developer environments, so you don't have space for another `Pipelines Host` environment next to `UserXX-Dev`, `UserXX-QA`, and `UserXX-Prod` environments.
+In this lab, you will install it in the `UserXX-Prod` environment because a you can have three **free** developer environments, so you don't have space for another `Pipelines Host` environment next to `UserXX-Dev`, `UserXX-QA`, and `UserXX-Prod` environments.
 >
 > This is a best practice because you will avoid people accidentally using dependencies on the pipelines tables, or having issues with sharing pipelines and giving people the right security roles.
 Take a look at the [FAQ on Microsoft Learn](https://learn.microsoft.com/power-platform/alm/pipelines#frequently-asked-questions) to learn more best practices.